MURDOCK Biorepository

 A unique opportunity for Duke investigators to use biospecimens for research.

-The MURDOCK Biorepository Transformation Initiative makes thousands of biospecimens and associated clinical outcome data available to all Duke researchers.
-Researchers will only incur costs for sample retrieval and shipment.
+The MURDOCK Biorepository includes thousands of biospecimens and associated clinical outcome data available to all Duke researchers.
+Samples are centrally managed in the OneDukeBio Integrated Network (ODIN).

 Please complete this brief interest form as a first step.
-We are committed to fulfilling as many requests as possible, as expeditiously as possible.
+We will follow up as expeditiously as possible.

 • Accelerate research timelines